Here’s the thing: growing your nest egg doesn’t have to be complicated.

 That’s why automation serves such an important role in keeping us on track.
 Setting a recurring investment schedule forces you to opt out of making a smart financial decision rather than opt in.
 This helps remove temptation to skimp on contributions, and guarantees you’re always investing in your future — not just when you when you happen to feel like it.
 After all, you’ll rarely feel like forking over $400 to an account you may not touch for years, especially when saving for retirement.

-When should you set up recurring investments?
+When should you set an investing schedule?

-Recurring investments are ideal for nearly all your financial goals because they make contributions to your future a habit.
+Automating your investing is ideal for nearly all your financial goals because they make contributions to your future a habit.
 Before you commit to a funding schedule, however, you may want to set aside time to organize a budget.
 Consider how much you’ll need to set aside with recurring investments to meet your goals, and work backwards from there.

 Building your budget around your financial goals, rather than the other way around, can limit superfluous spending and help you reach your goals sooner.
 You know how goldfish grow to the size of their bowls?
 Well, humans spend to the size of their budget.
 By factoring in recurring investments upfront, you’ll shrink the amount leftover for spending, requiring you to be more resourceful and responsible with the remaining money.
 Forcing yourself into a tighter budget and paying yourself for the future first can yield major dividends in the long run.